muxinc/mux-php/README.md

 Its up to you to manage your token and secret.
 In our examples, we read them from `MUX_TOKEN_ID` and `MUX_TOKEN_SECRET` in your environment.

+### Documentation note

+Please note that our SDK and the API documentation are generated from our OpenAPI specification.
+Many of the examples in our specification have JSON strings representing the sample values.
+Because of this, many of the API documentation examples use the `json_encode()` function to convert that JSON string into a PHP associative array.
+In your own code, you can skip that step and use an associative array directly, or create a new object using the appropriate model as shown in the example below.

 ### Example Usage

 Below is a quick example of using mux-php to ingest a new Video in your Mux account.